 What are the alternatives?

 Each case has its own peculiarities and medical management can depend a lot.
-Patience, persistence and a lot of communication as a couple are always recommended to face these situations while maintaining a constant check of fertile function with a specialist in the subject, such as those at our Clinic.
+Patience, persistence and a lot of communication as a couple are always recommended to face these situations while maintaining a constant check of fertile function with a specialist in the subject, such as those at our Clinics in Madrid, Seville and the Canary Islands (Tenerife).

 In Vitro Fertilisation